 - i) Credit risk: The Organization is exposed to credit risk in connection with the collection of its accounts receivable.
-The Organization mitigates this risk by performing continuous evaluation of its accounts receivable. - Liquidity risk: The Organization's exposure to liquidity risk is dependent on the collection of accounts receivable or raising of funds to meet commitments and sustain operations.
-The Organization controls liquidity risk by management of working capital, cash flows and availability of borrowing facilities.
+The Organization mitigates this risk by performing continuous evaluation of its accounts receivable. - ii) Liquidity risk: The Organization's exposure to liquidity risk is dependent on the collection of accounts receivable or raising of funds to meet commitments and sustain operations.
+The Organization controls liquidity risk by management of working capital and cash flows.